Ashok0/AtomicHeart-UEVR/README.md

 2) The player's upper arms bones are not hidden when playing the DLC.
 3) The Midas Glove Skin DLC will break floating hands.
 4) Some button prompts are incorrect.
+5) Your head will clip through the ceiling in tunnels.
+* If motion controls ever break (hopefully this never happens), you should be able to fix the VR mod by resetting the Lua Script from the UEVR overlay.
+Tick "Show Advanced Options" and select "Reset scripts" under LuaLoader > Main.

 ## Credits
 Special thanks to Praydog, Gwizdek, Pande4360, DJ, and Jbusfield.